I would like to extend a warm welcome to my website.

 The NHS Choices website outlines some misconceptions about miscarriage and concluded that “increased risk of miscarriage is not linked to a mother's emotional state during pregnancy, such as being stressed or depressed”.

-Likewise, the notions about stress affecting the outcome of fertility treatment do not stand up to scientific scrutiny.
+Again, the notions about stress affecting the outcome of fertility treatment also do not stand up to scientific scrutiny.

 Professor Jacky Boivin from the Cardiff Fertility Studies Research Group, investigated links between stress the success of fertility treatment.
 She undertook a large-scale review (known as a ‘meta-analysis) of all the studies that had been done on the impact of stress and distress on fertility treatment outcome. *